Modernising fund valuation practices across the industry

 What you get with our evaluated pricing service

-Experienced staff with financial markets expertise with an intimate understanding behind securities valuations including methodologies and inputs.
+Engage with experienced staff, who have an intimate understanding of financial markets and securities valuations, including methodologies and inputs.

-Established oversight and controls structure which includes an annual SOC 1 audit by a top 4 audit firm.
-Dedicated compliance members to coordinate implementations of regulations.
+Trust an established oversight and controls structure which includes an annual SOC 1 audit by a top 4 audit firm.
+Dedicated compliance staff coordinate regulatory change implementation.

 We're here for you